JuliaMartyniewicz/Data-Harvesting-project/README.md

 The scraper extracts election results from three cities:
 * Dundee: Extracts tables from the Dundee City Council website.
 * Edinburgh: Parses structured election data from the Edinburgh City Council page.
-* Perth: Scrapes election results and voter turnout from the Perth & Kinross website.
+* Perth: Scrapes election results and voter turnout from the Perth website.

 The results from all cities are merged into a single dataframe (combined_table).
 Visualizations are generated using ggplot2 to show the number of elected candidates per party.